- IKO Affiliated Kite Center

-Centrally located in scenic Emeryville Marina, our clients enjoy some of the best and most consistent windy learning conditions in the entire San Francisco Bay Area.
-These facts guarantee that your exciting kiteboarding lesson experience will be windy, safe, packed with essential knowledge and very memorable.
+Centrally located in scenic Emeryville Marina, our IKO center benefits from some of the most consistent wind conditions in the entire San Francisco Bay Area.
+This guarantees that your kiteboarding lesson experience will be windy, safe, and packed with essential knowledge.

 A: Kiteboarding kites are very powerful.
 Learning on your own or having a friend teach you how to kite surf can be very dangerous.
-Teaching yourself can also be frustrating and often leads to bad habits and mistakes.
+Teaching yourself can also be frustrating, leading to bad habits and mistakes.

 Self-taught riders often damage their kites and themselves while learning and as a result spend more money in the long run then they would have if they had taken professional kiteboarding lessons.
-Friends teaching will inadvertently leave out very important facts and safety topics when teaching, as they usually don’t follow a set lesson plan or don’t have the training needed to properly teach the sport.
+Friends teaching friends will inadvertently leave out very important facts and safety topics when teaching because they usually don’t follow a set lesson plan or don’t have the training needed to properly teach the sport.

 A: The IKO (international Kiteboarding Organization) has set up international standards of quality and safety for kiteboarding schools, instructors and the students.
 The high level of training, professionalism as well as the deep knowledge of the safety aspects of the sport held by our instructors guarantee the best conditions for learning.